West Pikeland Township, Pennsylvania: Politics

 While Chester County is becoming more liberal and Democratic as a whole, West Pikeland remains Republican.
 Even though Barack Obama was the first Democrat in 44 years to carry Chester County in a presidential election, West Pikeland remained Republican, with John McCain winning the township by about 54%-45%.
 This was significantly better than the 37% showing of John Kerry in 2004.The township government is governed by a Republican board.
 In 2012, Mitt Romney carried Chester County by a 0.2% margin over President Obama, and West Pikeland supported Romney by 60%-38% margin.

 Education

 West Pikeland Township is within the Downingtown Area School District.

-The township is divided between the boundaries of Lionville Elementary School and Pickering Valley Elementary School.
-All of the township is zoned to Lionville Middle School and Downingtown East High School.
+The township is divided between the district boundaries of Lionville Elementary School and Pickering Valley Elementary School.
+All of the township is assigned to Lionville Middle School and Downingtown East High School.

 Transportation

 As of 2018, there were 41.67 mi of public roads in West Pikeland Township, of which 1.10 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 14.13 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 26.44 mi were maintained by the township.

 The Pennsylvania Turnpike (I-76) is the most prominent road passing through West Pikeland Township, but the nearest interchange is in neighboring Uwchlan Township.
 Pennsylvania Route 113 follows Kimberton Road and Pike Springs Road along a southwest-northeast alignment through the center of the township.
 Pennsylvania Route 401 follows Conestoga Road along a northwest-southeast alignment across southern and western portions of the township.